Employee burnout: causes, signs and strategies

 Think of multitasking as a relic of a bygone era.
 After all, studies have shown that the process of switching between tasks does not make humans more productive — it makes us less productive and more prone to stress!

 In this sense, switching between tasks doesn’t do us any good.
-So your organization needs to find unique ways to keep people from needlessly switching between things.
+So your organisation needs to find unique ways to keep people from needlessly switching between things.

 An easy example would be to encourage that employees to’ mute’ their various communication tools.
 This way, they are mindfully checking in on messages, rather than allowing chimes or bells to take them away from their work.